leighghunt/covid-geojson/README.md

+This little tool has been awesomely rendered obsolete and superceeded by [@minhealthnz](https://twitter.com/minhealthnz)'s datafeed at [https://github.com/minhealthnz/nz-covid-data](https://github.com/minhealthnz/nz-covid-data)

 # Hello SQLite!

 This project includes a [Node.js](https://nodejs.org/en/about/) server script that uses a persistent [SQLite](https://www.sqlite.org) database.
 The app also includes a front-end with two web pages that connect to the database using the server API. 📊